Research shows that companies that invest in employee training gain 21% more profit compared to companies that don’t.

 Old training materials don’t fit in the modern business market that is highly volatile.
 Skills are changing rapidly, and outdated training materials won’t help employees develop new skills needed for the capricious market.
 Recycling the old material will only lead to wastage of time as employees won’t engage with it.

-Solution – To avoid this on-the-job training mistake, set up a process to keep training material up-to-date for motivating employees to learn on the job.
-Create learning objectives for your training materials.
+Solution – To avoid this OJT mistake, set up a process to keep training material up-to-date for motivating employees to learn on the job.
+Create a learning objective for your training materials.
 Learning objectives are critical for keeping training courses relevant and updated.

 Maintain standard formats, but ensure the content is enhanced regularly.